technofocus-pte/sapintgrtnppdepth/Lab 4/Lab 4 - Boosting Operational Efficiency in Product Management with SAP Fiori Automation.md

 5. Now, add an action +++Stop flow+++, which will stop the flow if there is an error.
-Fill in the details as below and click on Save.
+Fill in the details as below and click on **Save**.

 | **Property**  | **Value**                     |
 |---------------|-------------------------------|